natcap/invest.users-guide/source/carbonstorage.rst

 Finally, we generally do not treat aboveground herbaceous material as a carbon pool (e.g., grass, flowers, non-woody crops).
 Our working assumption is that this material does not represent a potential source of long-term storage like woody biomass, belowground biomass, and soil.
 Herbaceous material in general recycles its carbon too quickly.

-Carbon stored in belowground biomass
+Carbon Stored in Belowground Biomass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For LULC categories dominated by woody biomass, belowground biomass can be estimated roughly with the "root to shoot" ratio of belowground to aboveground biomass.
 Default estimates of the root to shoot ratio are given in Table 4.4 on p.
 4.49 of IPCC (2006) by eco-region.
 Broad estimates of this ratio are also given in Section 3.5 of Brown (1997).